curator-wik/curator/docs/Integration-HOWTO.md

  1. The adjoining application core or kernel is fully initialized, the user is authorized, configuration settings are gathered and user input is processed;
- 2. The Curator .phar is `include`ed, and `AppManager::applyIntegrationConfig()` is called with information about the task for Curator to perform along with relevant configuration;
+ 2. The Curator .phar is `include`ed, and `AppManager::applyIntegrationConfig()` is called with direction to create an authenticated Curator session and information about the task for Curator to perform.
  3. Curator initializes its own application kernel in order to start a session for the user and persist the task and configuration that was passed in.
 At this time, both applications (Curator and adjoining application) are simultaneously loaded and initialized from the